EricWu2003/Taylor-Lyric-Guessing-Game/game_spec.md

 And in this case the 'g' on the second line will be highlighted red to indicate that there is a difference between the user's guess and the correct answer.
 This should work similarly to how vsCode compares lines of code, but should not be case sensitive.

 If the user types extra words (if the correct answer's line ends prematurely), the user should not be penalized and should still earn a full score.
 Case insensitive.
-Let `d` be the distance between the user's guess and the correct answer.
+Let `d` be the (case insensitive) levenshtein distance between the user's guess and the correct answer.

 The user should be awarded a certain number of points based on how many characters the guess differs from the correct answer.
 The number of points is simply `(15 - d)`.
 If `d > 15`, the user should see: